Moodyw03/moodloop-final/README.md

 Gratitude to fellow Code Institute students and alumni for their assistance.

+I'd like to extend my sincere gratitude to Manu Perez and Pasquale for their invaluable support and mentorship at Bristol College.

 Many thanks to the tutors and staff at the Code Institute for their unwavering support.

 A special thanks to the Code Institute London Community for their continuous encouragement and technical insights.